 DCC does not "list" domain names or IP addresses, but detects bulk mail messages.
 Domain names, IP addresses, and so forth are "listed" independently. by DCC users.
 If DCC users want to receive your bulk mail, they must whitelist it by adding your IP address, SMTP envelope sender, RFC 2369 SMTP List-* headers, or other characteristics of your mail to their whiteclnt files.
 Do not send "please remove my address" requests unless you want your domain name, mailbox, or IP address added to a blacklist.

-A separate facility called DCC Reputations supported by the commercial verson of the DCC software does automatically compute the reputations for sending bulk mail.
+A separate facility called DCC Reputations automatically computes the reputations for sending bulk mail.
 However, it makes no sense to ask for IP addresses to be removed from the distributed DCC Reputation database.
 A reputation for sending lots of bulk mail expires automatically a week to 30 days after the last bulk email reported by a DCC Reputation client mail system.

 Spam is unsolicited bulk mail, and only mail targets can say whether a message is solicited.
 A virtue of DCC and DCC Reputations spam filtering is that mail targets decide whether they have subscribed to bulk mail or want to hear from senders with DCC Reputations for sending bulk mail.
 The opinions of bulk mail senders about whether their messages are spam are irrelevant.

-The current version of the DCC source is version 1.3.154, December 03, 2013.
-It is available at dcc-servers.net and Rhyolite Software.
+The current version of the DCC source is version 2.3.168, April 24, 2021.
+It is available at dcc-servers.net.
 It is usually best to update an existing installation with the /var/dcc/libexec/updatedcc script.
 Some previous versions are available.

-The non-commercial DCC software is distributed under a license that is free only to organizations that do not sell filtering devices or services except to their own users and that participate in the global DCC network.
-ISPs that use DCC to filter mail for their own users are intended to be covered by the free license.
-You can redistribute unchanged copies of the free source, but you may not redistribute modified, "fixed," or "improved" versions of the source or binaries.
+The DCC software is distributed under a license that is free only to organizations that participate in the global DCC network.
+ISPs that use DCC to filter mail for their own users are intended to be covered by the license.
+You can redistribute unchanged copies of the DCC source, but you may not redistribute modified, "fixed," or "improved" versions of the source or binaries.
 You also can't call it your own or blame anyone for the results of using it.

 Selling the bandwidth and, most important, human system administration work of the public DCC servers to third parties has always been wrong.
-Sellers of products, "appliances," or managed mail services must contract for or provide their own DCC servers, as well as obtain a commercial license for the DCC software.
+Sellers of products, "appliances," or managed mail services must contract for or provide their own DCC servers.

 Incorrectly configured firewalls are the a common causes of problems of DCC client using the public DCC servers.
 Your firewalls must allow responses to requests from dccproc or dccifd on your system to come from UDP port 6277 at the public servers.